 This initial five-day block will help delegates develop a better understanding of the critical trends in the global agri-tech industry.
 It will assist participants to identify the “why” question, by looking at the external agribusiness environment, analysing the underlying trends and dynamics of different sectors including (but not limited to) Dairy, Arable, Red Meat, White Meat and Horticulture.

-Week 2.
-27thApril – 1stMay 2020 - Visit to Netherlands in conjunction with HAS University of Applied Sciences
+Visit to the Netherlands in conjunction with HAS University of Applied Science